 Academia in society

-American society is hugely under-informed about the existence and history of Native Americans.
+American society is under-informed about the existence and history of Native Americans.
 I believe the education system has a big responsibility for that –from elementary school onwards.
-People in the US should know the history of colonization, land grabbing and deliberate policies and practices of physical and cultural erasure of Native Americans.
+People should know the history of colonization, land grabbing and deliberate policies and practices of physical and cultural erasure of Native Americans.
 They should be able to recognize such practices to the extent they continue today.
 We have to understand, to appreciate and respect the fundamental importance of Indigenous governance systems, Indigenous Peoples’ sovereignty and self-determination.
 In other words, there is a profound need for the country to visibly recognize and reconcile with its past and to draw conclusions about how it has to act from now on.
 For any such effort to be effective, Native Americans have to participate fully.
 And academia has an important role to play.

 *The author is Director of the Indigenous Peoples’ Rights Program, Institute for the Study of Human Rights